-What is already hard enough for a democracy at a minuscule scale - be it antique Athens or a Swiss canton - becomes a much greater difficulty for a large nation state and a challenge never tested before for a world democratic federation of 5 to 10 billion people.
+Participation and engagement are already hard enough for citizens in a democracy of minuscule scale - be it antique Athens or a Swiss canton.
+They become a more difficult in a large nation state and a challenge never tested before for a world democratic federation of several billion people.
 We can see the current rise of national populism.
 In a democracy that reaches a planetary dimension, there is an even greater necessity for citizens to keep pace with the diversity and quantity of information available.
-Getting education and communication tools to everyone is critically important.
+Getting education and communication tools to everyone will be critical.

-The elevation of key issues at the global level provides more readability than the fragmentation of uncomplete and competing national agendas.
-The global level is where the problems that Humanity face belong to, must be understood and resolved.
-Climate change is global, migrations are global, epidemics are global, the economy is global.
-The planetary level brings global simplicity and clarity.
+The elevation of key issues at the global level provides the readability that the fragmentation of uncomplete and competing national agendas averts.
+Global is the level at which the main problems that humanity faces can be understood and resolved.
+Climate change, sustainability, natality, migrations, epidemics, economics are global issues.
+Global brings simplicity and clarity.